henthe/fingerCounter/README.md

 4. For single picture tryout run second to last cell (line 10 image_path has to be the path to the image you want to try)

 5. For live demo run last cell

+This approach is based on this notebook: https://www.kaggle.com/code/prashant111/lightgbm-classifier-in-python

 # Scikit-Learn
 1. Pull the DataSet Repo somewhere